 May I take the class non-credit?

 Noncredit seats are available in most online classes on a space-available basis.
 Students who attend Naropa Online classes with a noncredit status have full access to all course materials, lectures, discussions and activities for the duration of the term.
 However, no final grade is turned in for the student, and assignments may not be given grades.
 It is up to the student and instructor to determine what level of participation is appropriate.
 Your Naropa University transcript will not indicate that you have taken a class through Naropa.
-The total noncredit price for a 3-credit course is $250 plus a technology fee $130.
+The total noncredit price for a 3-credit course is $250.